-Yahoo search is a legitimate search engine that exists for over 25 years.
+Yahoo Search is a legitimate search engine that exists for over 25 years.
 When chosen by desire, it offers all the basic functions of any search engine.
 However, there are certain situations when Yahoo search appears in your Chrome browser without your wish.
 In this article, I will show you how to remove Yahoo Search from Chrome if you do not want it to appear.

 What is the Yahoo Search Engine?

 Yahoo is one of the first search engines that appeared on the Internet.
 In 1995, it was initially introduced as a search mechanism for cataloging the websites recommended by Yahoo.
 Further, they applied for a partnership with Inktomi and then Google.
 That allowed Yahoo to become much more popular.
 In 2003, they added a full-fledged web crawling service that extended the search results.
-However, in 2004 Google managed to outpace Yahoo by the market share.
+However, in 2004 Google managed to outpace Yahoo by market share.
 Now it is just a part of niche services offered by Yahoo.

 How Does That Work?

 The exact form of that malware may be different.
-Most browser hijackers are just tiny programs that sit somewhere deep on the disk.
+Most browser hijackers are tiny programs that sit deep on the disk.
 Throughout the last couple of years, they massively opted for the guise of a browser plugin.
 That makes the malware implementation much easier, and formally such plugins do not violate any rules – the user allows it to do all these nasty things during the installation.

 Is the Yahoo Search in Chrome Dangerous?

 There is no direct danger browser hijackers bring to your system.
 But since it can throw you on the website it wants, you may easily fall victim to phishing or unintentionally trigger the malware downloading.
-Same-quality crooks often make sites advertised by crooks, so the chance to see a legit site after the redirect is pretty low.
+Same-quality crooks often make sites advertised by crooks, so the chance of seeing a legit site after the redirect is pretty low.
 Scam sites like Pornographic Virus Alert from Microsoft also appear among these redirections.

 Besides the possibility of being scammed in such a way, you may also get your personal information stolen.
 In the cases when malware is spread as a browser hijacker, it asks you to give access to cookie files and browser history.
 Those two categories are pretty valuable for selling the data to third parties.
 Besides that, cookies may contain the login credentials in the unciphered form – that is just a gift for cybercriminals.